Voltmeter Resistance Solution

 What is Voltmeter Resistance?

 The Voltmeter Resistance formula is defined as internal resistance of voltmeter.Ideal voltmeter has infinite resistance so no current will flow.
 This is why voltmeters are placed in parallel to the circuit, not in series.
-Ammeter is placed in series however and has low resistance and is represented as Rv = (Vr-I*R)/I or Voltmeter Resistance = (Range of Voltmeter-Current Magnitude*Resistance)/Current Magnitude.
-Range of Voltmeter is the total range of instrument, Current Magnitude is the magnitude of the rate of flow of charged particles & Resistance is a measure of the opposition to current flow in an electrical circuit.
-Its S.I unit is ohm.
+Ammeter is placed in series however and has low resistance and is represented as Rv = (Vr-I*R)/I or Voltmeter Resistance = (Voltmeter Range-Current Magnitude*Resistance)/Current Magnitude.
+Voltmeter Range refers to the range of voltages that a voltmeter is capable of measuring.
+It represents the minimum and maximum voltage values that the voltmeter can accurately display, Current Magnitude is the magnitude of the rate of flow of charged particles & Resistance is a measure of the opposition to current flow in an electrical circuit.

 How to calculate Voltmeter Resistance?

 The Voltmeter Resistance formula is defined as internal resistance of voltmeter.Ideal voltmeter has infinite resistance so no current will flow.
 This is why voltmeters are placed in parallel to the circuit, not in series.
-Ammeter is placed in series however and has low resistance is calculated using Voltmeter Resistance = (Range of Voltmeter-Current Magnitude*Resistance)/Current Magnitude.
-To calculate Voltmeter Resistance, you need Range of Voltmeter (Vr), Current Magnitude (I) & Resistance (R).
-With our tool, you need to enter the respective value for Range of Voltmeter, Current Magnitude & Resistance and hit the calculate button.
+Ammeter is placed in series however and has low resistance is calculated using Voltmeter Resistance = (Voltmeter Range-Current Magnitude*Resistance)/Current Magnitude.
+To calculate Voltmeter Resistance, you need Voltmeter Range (Vr), Current Magnitude (I) & Resistance (R).
+With our tool, you need to enter the respective value for Voltmeter Range, Current Magnitude & Resistance and hit the calculate button.
 You can also select the units (if any) for Input(s) and the Output as well.

 Let Others Know